e-oz/Memory/README.markdown

 TODO:
 =====
 + Atomize increment operation
-+ Implement all commands in RedisServer, to create full-featured PHP-client

 ***
 _Look at the comments in demo.php for additional info.
 Ask, what you want to see commented._